twashke/Work-Day-Scheduler-Application/README.md

 ## Project Description

-This project is a Work Day Scheduler Application
+This project is a Work Day Scheduler Application built so that the user can schedule thier work day.
+Once a task has been input and saved, the input will be saved and returned even when the page is reloaded.
+The time slots have been color coordinated depending on whether the task is a past (gray), current (red), or future (green) action item.

 ## Table of Contents